Dr. Adam de Eyto

-Design for Policy research exploring how the Irish government can create better outcomes in terms of sustainable behaviour and practices.
+Design for Policy research explores how the Irish government can create better outcomes in terms of sustainable behaviour and practices.

-A simple, wearable technology to measure tongue pressure during swallowing enabling patients with dysphagia to carry out therapies and track their progress.
+A simple, wearable technology to measure tongue pressure during swallowing to enable patients with dysphagia to carry out therapies and to track their progress.

 Ostoform is medical device that aims to manage peristomal skin complications for people with ileostomies.